 In the context of the COVID-19 pandemic age, these findings that reveal how prisoners are used as scapegoats upon which social unease and anxieties are projected are all the more significant.
 During the pandemic, fright night events continue feeding into anxieties about risk.
 Through our activist work on the carceral, we hear firsthand how the pandemic is a tense time where neighbours increasingly surveil and snitch on each other, police are empowered to arrest people for breaking pandemic rules around distancing and hygiene, and institutions of confinement are sites of serious outbreaks.
 We hear from BIPOC members of communities that they are especially at risk, with little assistance to mitigate the dangers they face.
 BIPOC are also confined at a mass scale both in the United States (Alexander, 2010) and Canada (Maynard, 2017; Chartrand, 2019), bearing the brunt of societal stigma and tropes about risk, health, and deservingness.
 There is a lack of care for people in institutions, where it is impossible to be safe, to practice hygiene (e.g., no hand sanitizer provided), and to isolate (Burki, 2020).
 Through fright night events, messaging portrays institutionalized people, particularly BIPOC, as underserving of due care.
 Such messaging carries real world impacts, including justifications of who should receive care versus who should be subject to containment in the face of COVID-19.
 In this context where the probably of death by incarceration has only increased (Schwartzapfel et al., 2020), challenging and confronting penal imaginaries has never been more urgent.

 In terms of a contribution to qualitative criminology, we have added to knowledge of penal spectatorship in the United States and Canada.
-Locating common themes across multiple sites, we have demonstrated how these sites rely on denigrating visual displays of prisoners that invoke racializing tropes concerning disease and criminality.
+Locating common themes across multiple sites, we have demonstrated how these sites rely on denigrating visual displays of incarcerated persons that invoke racializing tropes concerning disease and criminality.
 We have drawn attention to the visual politics of these displays by interpreting the curatorial and performative aspects the initiatives.
 We have also shown how the idea of penal imaginaries can be usefully applied to scenes of penal spectatorship, penal tourism, and criminal justice heritage.
 In terms of a contribution to quantitative criminology, future research could use different methodological tools to explore such popular penal culture sites.
 For example, extending our findings to generate testable hypotheses, quantitative criminologists could use surveys to systematically assess the penal ideologies and imaginaries of staff, volunteers, guests, and tourists who work at and visit these sites.
 It is important to explore if there is regional and national variation in these views, and how these views may inform penal policy in those jurisdictions.
 In terms of a contribution to practice, we would suggest that the designers and curators of these displays should heed the lessons of critical curatorial studies (Reilly, 2018).